giulianopz/programming/README.md

 - Raymond, The Cathedral & the Bazaar
 - Kernighan, UNIX: A History and a Memoir
 - Kernighan, Understanding the Digital World: What You Need to Know about Computers, the Internet, Privacy, and Security
+- Petzold, Code: The Hidden Language of Computer Hardware and Software, 2nd Edition
 - Williams, Free as in Freedom: Richard Stallman's Crusade for Free Software
 - Torvalds, Just for Fun
 - Knuth, Things a Computer Scientist Rarely Talks About